 At U.K. Parliament, Zingers Fly In Debate Over Trump State Visit

-As thousands protested outside the U.K. parliament Monday, members inside debated whether President Donald Trump should receive the honor of meeting the queen on a state visit later this year.
+As thousands protested outside the U.K. Parliament on Monday, members inside debated whether President Trump should receive the honor of meeting the queen on a state visit later this year.
 State visits by U.S. presidents are rare in Britain; Labour Party lawmaker Paul Flynn noted that only two — Barack Obama and George W. Bush — have made them.

 The parliamentary debate was triggered by a petition opposing the state visit, signed by more than 1.8 million people.
 Another petition supporting a state visit garnered just over 300,000 signatures.